Wild Gypsea Collective

 One book everyone should read?
 Why?

-Oh my goodness my absolute favourite book that I tell EVERYONE to read is Nelson Mandela’s autobiography ‘A long walk to freedom’ an intense, beautiful story from beginning to end.
+Oh my goodness my absolute favourite book that I tell EVERYONE to read is Nelson Mandela’s autobiography Long Walk to Freedom.
+It’s an intense, beautiful story from beginning to end.

 One documentary everyone should watch?
 Why?